Frýdlant: Demographics

+Transport

+The I/13 road from Liberec to the Czech-Polish border in Habartice passes through the town.

+Frýdlant is located on two railway lines of local importance, heading from Liberec to Černousy and to Nové Město pod Smrkem.

 Sights

-Frýdlant Castle and Château
+Frýdlant Castle

-The castle complex consists of the Gothic castle with a high tower and a Renaissance château.
+The castle complex consists of the Gothic castle with a high tower and a Renaissance castle.
 There are exhibits, such as of Albrecht von Wallenstein, the Thirty Years' War, and an armoury of 1,000 weapons used for military and hunting.
 The castle includes the Chapel of Saint Anne, the Knights' Hall, rooms for the count and countess, and a working kitchen.

 Church of the Finding of the Holy Cross

 The Church of the Holy Cross was built in the mid-16th century by Italian architects, which has a mixture of architectural styles due to construction over the years.
 A Renaissance style chapel for the Redern family tomb was built in 1566.
 A mausoleum was built for the Redern family in 1610.

 Town hall and museum

 In 1893, a new town hall was erected in the centre of the town on T. G. Masaryka Square according to plans by the architect Franz Neumann.
 Inside the town hall is a bust of Albrecht von Wallenstein, created by a sculptor from nearby Raspenava.
 The building has stained glass windows and the exterior has statues of Self-Sacrifice and Justice.
 Nowadays, the Frýdlant Town Museum is located on the second floor with archaeological and historical exhibits.